rmoreMemberOctober 28, 2012 at 4:17 amPost count: 3

 Since in the typical anterior approach, only one nerve is “stretched”, this should not weaken the entire abdominal wall.
 The wall is innervated by six nerves.
 One nerve should not cause too much weakness.

 Dr. CorenmanPLEASE REMEMBER, THIS FORUM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPINE ANATOMY, CONDITIONS AND TREATMENTS.
-TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.rmoreMemberJanuary 31, 2013 at 11:23 amPost count: 2
+TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.If this forum has helped you, please let Dr. Corenman know!rmoreMemberJanuary 31, 2013 at 11:23 amPost count: 3

 Thank you so much, Dr. Corenman.
 I really appreciate you taking out time to reply to my questions and decrease my anxiety.

 One last question though – Is it possible to injure the nerve (one or some of the nerves that innervate the abdomen flank muscles) without the incision?
 The reason I ask this is because after my accident (I fell down 20 ft and the spinal canal was compromised 80%) and BEFORE the surgery, I once noticed that I had heavy spasms in my left abdomen.
 I also saw that my left abdomen had bulged.
 At that time I attributed the bloating to the Naproxen dosage that the ER gave me.